 Does the idea of Euro trip sounds appealing to you?

-Have you ever thought about touring Europe by train?
+Have you ever thought about a train travel in Europe?

 I know there are many confusions and black spots in information about it.
 But it is OK, don’t worry, I have it all covered! 😉